DHRUVvkdv/RAG-Chatbot-Backend/README.md

 <!-- linux, apcahe, node.js, sql, postegresql, -->

+Jul 1, Mon:
+save the queries to DynamoDB
+dont make the embedding run again for documents

+- have a script which takes in argument on which documents to run it.

+Final:
+Clean the code, better organize.

 # Dessciption and how it works

 This is the RAG application backend for our chatbot.
 RAG stands for Retrieval-Augmented Generation.